myshell-ai/AIlice/README.md

 - **"Deploy a straightforward website on this machine using the Flask framework.
 Ensure accessibility at 0.0.0.0:2006.
 The website should have a single page capable of displaying all images located in the 'images' directory."**
 This one is particularly interesting.
 We know that drawing cannot be done in the docker environment, and all the file output we generate needs to be copied using the "docker cp" command to see it.
 But you can let AIlice solve this problem by itself: deploy a website in the container according to the above prompt(It is recommended to use the 2006 port that has been port mapped), the images in the directory will be automatically displayed on the web page.
 In this way, you can dynamically see the generated image content on the host.
 You can also try to let her iterate to produce more complex functions.
+If you don't see any images on the page, please check whether the "images" folder of the website is different from the "images" folder here (for example, it might be under "static/images").

 - **"Please use python programming to solve the following tasks: obtain the price data of BTC-USDT for six months and draw it into a graph, and save it in the 'images' directory."**
 If you successfully deployed the above website, you can now see the BTC price curve directly on the page.

 - **"Please use cadquery to implement a cup."**
 This is also a very interesting attempt.
 Cadquery is a python package that uses python programming for cad modeling.
 We try to use AIlice to automatically build 3D models!
 This can give us a glimpse of how mature geometric intuition can be in LLM's world view.
+Of course, after implementing multimodal support, we can enable AIlice to see the models she creates, allowing for further adjustments and establishing a highly effective feedback loop.
+This way, it might be possible to achieve truly usable language-controlled 3D modeling.

 - **"Please write an external interactive module.
 The function of the module is to obtain the content of related pages on the wiki through keywords."** AIlice can construct external interaction modules on her own, thereby endowing her with unlimited extensibility.
 All it takes is a few prompts from you.
-Naturally, the newly built modules can be immediately loaded for AIlice to use.
+Once the module is constructed, you can instruct AIlice by saying, "Please load the newly implemented wiki module and utilize it to query the entry on relativity."

 # Design